University Human Resources

 • Elizabeth Smith

-Assistant Director, Medical Education/Program Director, PC-PM
+Assistant Director, Medical Education/Program Director, Office of Medical Education

 • Michelle Turcotte

-Administrative Coordinator, Biomed Medical Affairs
+Administrative Coordinator, Biomed Medical Education

 • Kate Wilcox